 There is no doubt that every spot in Ubud sparks a pure nature vibe.
-And here in Campuhan hill is no exception.
-After 1 km passing the hilly path with vast greenery panorama.
+And here in Campuhan Hill is no exception.
+After 1 km pass the hilly path with a vast greenery panorama.
 There are plenty of cafes and restaurants tourists could choose to take a stop and relax.

 Basic facilities such as toilets are available only in restaurants and cafes nearby.
 Small food vendors selling water, coconut water, and snack are available after the hill track.
 Accommodations from small guest houses to luxury villas are available near the premises.

 Tourists coming without a vehicle could easily order a ride-hail app at the end of the track.
 And wait and sit back in the cafe.

 How to Get To Campuhan Ridge Walk

 Although the entrance to Campuhan ridge walk track is located behind a building.
 This spot is easy to reach.
 From Ubud Art Market or Ubud Palace head northwest toward Monkey Forest Street.